-Climate Strike: Students In 100 Cities Around The World Skip School Take To The Streets
+Climate Strike: Students In 100 Cities Around The World Skip School, Take To The Streets

 “I am doing this because you adults are sh***ing on my future.”

-Thunberg took the World Economic Forum in Davos, Switzerland by storm in January when she spoke passionately about the recent U.N. findings showing that irreversible climate change will be here within 12 years, even if all the goals of the Paris agreement are enacted, and even if we were to go much, much further with sweeping cuts to fossil fuel use.
+Thunberg took the World Economic Forum in Davos, Switzerland, by storm in January when she spoke passionately about the recent U.N. findings showing that irreversible climate change will be here within 12 years.
+This prognosis comes even in the event that all of the goals of the Paris agreement are enacted — and even if we were to go much, much further with sweeping cuts to fossil fuel use.

 “I am here to say our house is on fire,” she said.
 “I don’t want your hope.
 I want you to panic.
 I want you to feel the fear I feel every day.
 And then I want you to act.
 I want you to act as if you would in a crisis.”

-And although Thunberg remains steadfastly on message about the environment and seldom allows the focus to be on her personally for any length of time, a trio of Norwegian lawmakers have nominated her for a Nobel Peace prize, saying that she has single-handedly “launched a mass movement that I see as a major contribution to peace.”
+And although Thunberg remains steadfastly on message about the environment — and seldom allows the focus to be on her, personally, for any length of time — a trio of Norwegian lawmakers have nominated her for a Nobel Peace prize, saying that she has single-handedly “launched a mass movement that I [we] see as a major contribution to peace.”

 Friday’s strike is scheduled to take place in over 400 U.S. cities, and worldwide the event is expected to top 2 million attendees.